sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:06) instead of "incorrect password", be more vague (thanks to P Purkayastha): https://mail.google.com/mail/u/0/?shva=1#inbox/13f7c40c2939a629

+- [x] (0:30?)
+(0:12) add x button to "Upgrade" -- maybe they don't want to; and write "Upgrade by Refreshing your browser".

 - [ ] (0:30?) snap: database-level lock when snapshotting a project

 - [ ] (0:30?) new release, but where I have a single command to restart only the web-related machine (hub + nginx + snap).

 - [ ] (1:30?) idea: "invite a friend" (could even have a link when sharing projects)

-- [ ] (0:30?) add x button to "Upgrade" -- maybe they don't want to; and write "Upgrade by Refreshing your browser".

 - [ ] (2:00?) in hub (around `mesg_codemirror_get_session`) should we be much more careful adding client to sync'd session -- have the client send back confirmation.